 Overall, the $299 price tag is easily justified in the construction and comfort of these headphones.
 They truly feel premium, like not a single thing was overlooked.
 This kind of attention to detail reveals the pricing ideology and justifies why they are priced so high.
-Check out the latest prices and discounts here.

 Ease of Use

 Now, the headphones are certainly comfortable, but that doesn’t necessarily mean they are easy to use.
 Thankfully, Bang and Olufsen have thought through the Beoplay H6s to match up in this regard.

 It’s nice to see that the headphones come with a detachable (and easily replaceable cable).
 For cabled headphones at this price point, it’s essential that they include something in the way of a detachable cable for easy replacement.

 The headphones also have a 3.5mm connector on each ear cup meaning you can use the cable on either side which, while not essential, is nice to have.